Xabi08YT/copr-linux-cachyos-kc3000-quirks/README.md

 - `kernel-cachyos-rt` - Real-time kernel with BORE scheduler
 - `kernel-cachyos-server` - 300 Hz kernel with default EEVDF scheduler

 For Fedora Workstation and Silverblue we recommend `kernel-cachyos` and for Fedora Server, Cloud and CoreOS we recommend `kernel-cachyos-server`.
 The LTS and Real-time kernels are for special use cases (think embedded systems) and are not recommended unless your application requires them.
+DOn't worry, all of them have the patches for the KC3000 drives.

 ## 📢 Announcement 2026/02/23
 **We have removed the support for prebuilt Nvidia drivers with the kernels.**